Blidi Wreh-Wilson

-Blidi Bertrand Wreh-Wilson (/ˈbliːdi ˈreɪ/ BLEE-dee-_-RAY; born December 5, 1989) is an American football cornerback who is a free agent.
-He was drafted by the Tennessee Titans in the third round of the 2013 NFL Draft.
-He played college football at University of Connecticut.
+Blidi Bertrand Wreh-Wilson (/ˈbliːdi ˈreɪ/ BLEE-dee-_-RAY; born December 5, 1989) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Tennessee Titans in the third round of the 2013 NFL draft.
+He played college football for the UConn Huskies.

+Wreh-Wilson played for the Titans for three seasons, primarily in a reserve role except in 2014.
+After being released by the Titans after the 2015 season, he then spent the next five seasons with the Atlanta Falcons where he remained in a backup role until 2020.
+In 2021, he had an offseason stint with the Las Vegas Raiders before playing in one regular season game for the Tampa Bay Buccaneers.

-Early years
+Early life

 Blidi attended General McLane High School in Edinboro, Pennsylvania, where he was a four-sport star in football, basketball, track and soccer.
 He played for the General McLane Lancers high school football team and for General McLane's 2007 PIAA AAA Basketball State Championship team, which in the same year won the PIAA AAA Football State Championship.
 This made General McLane the first high school in PIAA history to accomplish such a feat.
 Wreh-Wilson was not on the football team as he was on the soccer team.
 Switching fall sports in his senior year from soccer to football, Wreh-Wilson was an honorable mention all-state pick as a senior.
 Rated only a two-star recruit by Rivals, he committed to Connecticut over an offer from Buffalo.
 In track, he ran the 100-meter dash in 11.4 seconds, and the 400-meter dash in 51.03 seconds.